edgarp9/MultiTabLauncher/README.md

 - `ButtonCols` - Number of button columns per tab
 - `Tab0`, `Tab1`, etc. - Names for each tab

+### Auto-Configuration
+If `MultiTabLauncher.ini` doesn't exist when launching the program, it will be automatically created with default settings.

 ## Development Environment

 - **IDE**: Visual Studio 2022